greninger-lab/HRV_Longitudinal/README.md

 Fasta allignments done through HHpred of RV A, B, and C and epitopes

 **Deep_Mutation**
-Deepmutational script for alligning fastas and mapping deep mutational 4GB3 to 1AYMN capsid.
+Deep mutational script for alligning fastas and mapping deep mutational 4GB3 to 1AYMN capsid.

 **Epitopes**
 Contains dataframes and maps epitope positions to each RV capsid.